The Woman in Black (1989 film): Plot

-Outside, Spider answers a high whistle and runs away.
-The noise of the horse and child start again.
-Kidd, frightened almost into madness, rushes to lock himself into the house.
-He records his fears onto the wax cylinders.
+Outside, Spider answers a whistle and runs away into the night.
+Kidd once again hears the echoing sounds of the drowning horse, woman, and child in the marsh.
+Frightened almost into madness, he takes refuge in the house and records his fears onto the wax cylinders.

-From various sources inside the study, Kidd learns that Mrs. Drablow's sister, Jennet Goss, gave birth to a child but was unable to care for it.
-The Drablows adopted the boy, insisting he should never know that Jennet was his mother.
-One day, Jennet kidnapped her son and tried to escape via the causeway.
-The pony and trap became lost and sank into the marshes, killing all aboard.
+From Mrs. Drablow's papers, Kidd learns that Mrs. Drablow's sister, Jennet Goss, had a child out of wedlock.
+The Drablows adopted the boy to save face, insisting he should never know Jennet was his mother.
+Jennet kidnapped her son and tried to escape via the causeway, but the pony and trap became stuck in the marshes and sank, killing all aboard.

-Toovey arrives at Eel Marsh House, brought by Spider, and listens to Kidd's theories.
-Toovey says that seeing the Woman in Black presages the death of a child.
-Kidd packs to leave.
-However, amongst the papers, he finds the lead soldier.
-He points this out to Toovey, and they go up to the nursery.
-However, when they reach it, the room is a mess, with all the toys smashed and the furniture in shambles.
-Kidd collapses.
+Toovey arrives at Eel Marsh House, brought by Spider.
+He reveals that seeing the Woman in Black presages the death of a child.
+Kidd shows Toovey the recordings and the nursery.
+However, the room is now mysteriously a mess, with all the toys smashed.
+Shocked, Kidd collapses.

-Kidd awakens in the town inn to the sound of the child's laughter and finds the soldier yet again in his hand.
-After asking out loud what the child wants of him, the child replies that the soldier "is for you".
-The Woman in Black appears, hovering over his bed, and shrieks into his face, terrifying him into unconsciousness.
+Kidd awakens in the town inn to the sound of the child's laughter and finds the lead soldier yet again in his hand.
+After asking what the child wants, the Woman in Black appears and shrieks in his face, terrifying him into unconsciousness.

-Kidd returns to London and his family.
-His boss instructs him to look through the box of papers from Crythin Gifford.
-At that moment, his two assistants come in and say that there was a customer for him, a woman dressed completely in black.
-Delirious with terror, Kidd searches madly through the box for the toy soldier.
-When he does not find it, he burns all the papers and the box, and half his office as well.
-His boss fires him and the Kidd family leaves London.
+Kidd falls ill for a few days and the Tooveys look after him.
+When he recovers, he returns to London and his family.
+Back in the office, his two assistants say that there was a customer waiting for him, a woman dressed as a widow in black.
+Kidd searches madly through the box of Mrs. Drablow's papers for the toy soldier.
+When he does not find it, he burns the papers and the box, and ends up burning half his office as well.
+His boss fires him.

-Later, Arthur and his family are boating on a peaceful lake when Arthur sees the Woman in Black.
-Petrified, he does nothing.
-A tree falls on their boat, drowning and killing them all.
+Later, Arthur and his family are boating on a lake when Arthur sees the Woman in Black standing on the surface of the water.
+A tree falls on their boat, crushing and drowning them all.